 Ramona C. Albin, Associate Professor of Law

 Before joining the Cumberland School of Law faculty in 2017, Ramona Albin worked as an assistant United States attorney for the Northern District of Alabama for more than 10 years.
 Albin handled criminal trial and appellate litigation.
 She was also chief of the Appellate Division and argued numerous cases before the Eleventh Circuit Court of Appeals.
 Earlier in her career, Albin worked as an assistant district attorney in Texas and Massachusetts.
-Albin graduated from Wesleyan University, received her JD from the University of Texas School of Law, and a Master of Public Health from Boston University.
+Albin graduated from Wesleyan University, received her J.D. from the University of Texas School of Law, and a Master of Public Health from Boston University.
 She is a member of the Alabama, California, Massachusetts, Michigan and Texas bar organizations and is admitted to practice before the federal district courts in the Northern and Middle Districts of Alabama, the Eleventh Circuit Court of Appeals and the United States Supreme Court.

 Sara Williams, Visiting Director of Advocacy Programs

-Williams is a 2006 graduate of Cumberland School of Law.
+Sara Williams is a 2006 graduate of Cumberland School of Law.
 During her law school career, she was an active member of Cumberland’s advocacy teams, including being the winner of the ABA’s 2005 National Mediation Competition.
 Her leadership roles in law school included serving as president of the Black Law Students Association and chief judge of Cumberland’s Trial Advocacy Board.
 In 2010, she returned to coach Cumberland’s mock trial teams and teach as an adjunct in the Basic Skills in Trial Advocacy course.
 Since that time, she has assisted in developing and teaching the Advanced Skills in Trial Advocacy (Civil) and Deposition Skills and Technology courses.
 Williams currently practices at Alexander Shunnarah Trial Attorneys headquartered in Birmingham, Alabama, where she handles primarily trucking, wrongful death and catastrophic injury litigation.
 Prior to joining the Alexander Shunnarah firm, she spent the first seven years of her career as an insurance defense lawyer.
 During her career she has tried a number of motor vehicle collision and trucking cases throughout the state of Alabama.
-From 2017 through the close of 2021, Williams was the managing attorney of Alexander Shunnarah Trial Attorneys.
+From 2017 through the close of 2021, Wiliams was the managing attorney of Alexander Shunnarah Trial Attorneys.
 During that time the firm grew to include hundreds of attorneys and staff in offices in Alabama, Florida, Georgia, Tennessee, Mississippi, Louisiana, Arkansas and Massachusetts.

 Matt Woodham, Associate Professor of Law and Assistant Director of Advocacy Programs

+Matt Woodham, a member of Cumberland School of Law’s class of 2015, has extensive litigation experience through his previous work as an assistant public defender for Tuscaloosa County.
+In that role, he represented clients charged with offenses ranging from DUI to capital murder.
+He also taught in-office seminars on evidence and cross examination and was a National Criminal Defense College graduate.
 While working at the Tuscaloosa County Public Defender’s Office, Woodham volunteered as a coach for Cumberland’s National Trial Team with many successful outcomes such as winning the 2017 National Trial Advocacy Competition.
 Woodham’s success as a coach correlates to his success as a student.
 While in law school, he was the third-year class president, an associate editor of the Cumberland Law Review, and graduated in the top 5% of his class.
 As a member of the National Trial Team, he and his fellow teammates won the 2014 National Trial Advocacy Competition (NTAC) and were the National Trial Competition (NTC) regional winners and national semifinalists in 2015.
 Individually, he received the Best Closing Argument Award at the 2015 NTC regionals, was a Parham Williams Freshman Trial Competition winner, and received the Michael Rasmussen Excellence in Advocacy Award.
+As a member of Cumberland’s faculty, Woodham wrote the casefiles used in the 2022 and 2021 Tournament of Champions Trial Competition, in which only the top 16 advocacy programs are invited to participate.
+Woodham additionally writes the yearly supplement to the Trial Handbook for Alabama Lawyers.

 Gillian More, International Adjunct Professor